Ipswich City Council has moved to decline event permit applications over 500 people to 31 May 2020. Permit fees will be

 Facilities such as playground equipment, strength and agility stations/exercise equipment, BBQs, natural areas, shelters and picnic areas are free for public use on a shared basis and cannot be reserved.

 Other popular areas, such as sporting fields, halls, chapels and some open areas, have been set aside within parks and reserves specifically to cater for special activities and events and for commercial use.
 Any use within these selected areas requires a permit or licence.

 If you are planning the following type of activity in a Council park, reserve or facility you will need to apply for a permit or licence:

 When submitting a permit or licence application you will be required pay the prescribed fee – please refer to Council's Fees and Charges page for more information.

 Activities may not be approved if they:

 Use Parks Search to help you find an area fitting the requirements of your event.
-Parks where a permit or licence can be applied for contain an 'Application for Use' section on their page, where you will find detailed information on the area, venue, facilities and permit or licence required.
+Parks where a permit or licence can be applied for contain a 'Booking' tab on their page, where you will find detailed information on the area, venue, facilities and permit or licence required.

-To apply for your permit or licence, please complete the online or printable PDF application form for assessment of your proposed event:
+To apply for your permit or licence, please complete the online: